Today I am thinking of Theresa.

 It was strange then and even now to me.

-On Friday near the end of May, our Yellow bus had bumped down a dust and gravel road, everyday passing a weedy patch, hiding a rusted and faded single wide mobile home.
+On Friday near the end of May, our Yellow Bus had bumped down a dust and gravel road, everyday passing a weedy patch, hiding a rusted and faded single wide mobile home.
 With weeds almost engulfing it, this tin can of a home for years had been empty, with overhead wires feeding it power, and buckets to carry for water.

 Then, on Monday there parked by the battered trailer was an equally rusty station wagon.

 On this Monday, Theresa stood waiting where gravel met weeds.
 She ducked in quickly, and scooted over in the seat behind bus driver.
-She shrank down into her shell, dark curly hair shading, covering her face.
+She shrank down into her shell, dark straight hair shading, covering her face.

-Days careened into each other, until Yellow bus stopped to release Theresa on the last day of school.
+Days careened into each other, until Yellow Bus stopped to release Theresa on the last day of school.
 And that seemed to be it, no more stops and hiding behind her hair.